BelalAnan/Angular_Repo/README.md

 * many modules 7 modules with shared module and main module
 * Authorization and authentication between angular and asp.net core
-* Cashing requests and responses between the asp Api angular
+* Cashing requests and responses between the asp Api and  angular
 * using interceptors